lvillasen/RedPitaya-Signal-Generator-Python/README.md

 ## Installation

-The simplest way to install the code is to clone the repository and copy the jupyter notebook called *ASG-Elephant.ipynb* to the directory /home/jupyter on the RedPitaya
+The simplest way to install the code is to clone the repository and copy the jupyter notebook called *ASG_Elephant.ipynb* to the directory /home/jupyter on the RedPitaya

 Then you can open it through the *Jupyter Python Programming* page from the *Development* page of the RedPitaya web page menu.